PePires58/EscolaDeSoftware_MercadoPago_ApiGtw/README.md

 <hr/>

-## Escola de Software - Authorizer - API Gateway
+## Escola de Software - Mercado Pago - API Gateway

-This repository contains the API Gateway of Authorizer microservice of escola de software.
+This repository contains the plans of escola de software registered on mercado pago

 # Available routes

-- POST /realizar-login
+- GET /planos

-This route can be used to login into escola de software, the response will give you a token which need to be store to futher use.
+This route can be used to get the plans of escola de software

-Body:
-- email: string, required
-- senha: string, required

-- POST /refresh-token

-This route can be used to refresh your token by your actual token

-Body:
-- token: string, required
 Headers:
 - Authorization (bearer): string, required